jasonorjasor/pp-bot/README.md

 - Recaps report both raw alert-level results and deduped unique-line results.
 - Archive scripts keep old settled data out of the active JSONL files.

-## Token hygiene

-If a Discord token has ever been exposed in source, screenshots, logs, or chat, rotate it in the Discord Developer Portal and replace it in `.env`.

-Do not commit `.env`, and do not paste live tokens into source or chat.